yaptide/docs/docs/geometry.md

 ### Collimator

 Finally lets add two cylinders represending outer envelope and inner hole inside the collimator.
+The cylinders have thickness of 1cm and are radius of 4 and 2 cm appropriately.
+Both are centered around (0,0,0) point.
-You can use drag operation by clicking and dragging on the 3-D projection.
+You can use drag operation by clicking and dragging on the 3-D projection view.
 This would help to adjust the view, so the collimator is visible.

 ![Alt text](image-8.png)